BilgiPasa/sorting-algorithms/README.md

 *According to my tests.
 (I didn't include any language's built in sorter to the list.)

 **According to my tests when I use Selection Sort.

+You can analyze the code but please don't use this repository for cheating.

+I didn't copy-pasted any code from AI or websites.
+I wrote them myself.
+(But of course I get insprations from websites and videos.
+Also, I don't like using AI.)

 -------------------------------------------------------------------------------------------------